FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/contractedunitprice.md

 ## Usability Constraints

-**Aggregation:** Column values should only be viewed in context of its row and not aggregated to produce a total.
+**Aggregation:** Column values should only be viewed in the context of their row and not aggregated to produce a total.

 ## Content Constraints